hotei/ansiterm/README.md

 It's primarily intended to make "status reports" easier to handle on long running applications that don't warrant a full GUI display.
 These applications happen to be running on servers with a text only console.
 For some examples see the demo directory.
-Run demo -h to see the help file.

 For the sake of simplicity I only implemented the functions needed for status reports.